Master449/linux-stuff/readme.md

 ## Packages

-`installer.sh` Will run and install all the packages I ususally grab

-`test-installer.sh` Is the exact same, but its just a dry run with echo instead of running the commands
+Originally I had bash scripts in here, but after talking with a friend of mine, switched over to ansible playbooks.

 ## Single GPU Passthrough for QEMU/KVM